 A great opportunity to finance your degree while gaining work experience is working a part-time, on-campus job.
 You are able to work up to 20 hours per week without requiring an OPT or CPT.

-Both MSEM and MSIM degree programs are STEM (science, technology, engineering, and mathematics) degrees, which means students may apply for a 24-month extension of their post-completion optional practical training (OPT).
+Since the MSIM degree program is a STEM (science, technology, engineering, and mathematics) degree, students may apply for a 24-month extension of their post-completion optional practical training (OPT).
 The initial OPT is usually issued for 12 months, but STEM degree graduates may extend theirs to be a total of 36 months.
 This extension gives our international students an opportunity to work in the US for three years upon graduation.

 International students may apply for Curricular Practical Training (CPT) when they would like to work off-campus.
 All students at Tufts Gordon Institute will have an opportunity to intern in the US.
 Internships also have the potential to be extended, which can increase the length of your program at Tufts.